yuyabu/InClauseGenerator/README.md

 value3
 ```

-and Push 'generate' button,script make In clause like this
+and push 'generate' button,script make In Clause like this

 ```
 WHERE